Professionalism in Pre-Clinical Years

 - Professional Dress

 Expectations for professional dress ("white-coat dress") will be provided in detail to you during orientation, including when professional dress is expected and what specifically to wear.
 For women, this includes skirts of an appropriate length and for men this includes ties.
 As a general rule, professional dress is expected during all interactions with patients, which may include visits with physician preceptors, standardized patient encounters, as well as formal academic conferences.
-Consult your professor for detailed expectations of professional dress.
+Consult your professor for detailed expectations.
 Classroom dress is informal but should be tasteful.
 Remember that this is a clinical campus.
 Patients see you as their "future physicians."
 You will want to inspire confidence in your good judgment and maturity.

 - Social Media